 Jewish Learning at Camp

 The core Jewish values of ahava (love), chesed (kindness), and tzedek (justice) guide all of our programs and activities.
 Jewish tradition is also rich with connections to the natural world and a call to social action.
-At Urban Adamah, we put ancient Jewish laws of bal tashchit, pe’ah, and tza’ar ba’alei chayim into practice within the context of the environmental and social realities of the 21st century.
+At Urban Adamah, we put ancient Jewish laws of bal tashchit (wise resource use), pe’ah (leaving the corners of the field for those who are food insecure), and tza’ar ba’alei chayim (treating animals with kindness) into practice within the context of the environmental and social realities of the 21st century.

 We also examine timeless practices like Shabbat and kashrut, which invite renewed connection in an era when technology often mediates our social interactions, and the food and energy consumption choices we make have consequences on people and the environment around the globe.